Plus shipping costs. No VAT due to § 19, German UStG.

 Complete cleaning, all lacquer surfaces carefully polished, various quirks and scuffs retouched.
 The body was blown out.
 Fingerboard sanded and oiled, frets polished.
 From our stock we have added an exactly identical tailpiece from the early sixties in place of the rusted original.
 The neck was probably once additionally fixed with two metal dowels, it sits perfectly and bombproof, so we left it that way.
 Finally, new strings were put on and a setup was performed.

 This beautiful black Rodebald Hoyer is a timeless classic.
 The guitar is in top condition, technically perfect and visually equipped with lots of wonderful patina, wonderfully crackled varnish and countless traces of playing.
 All of it, of course, completely sound in substance.
-The love and enthusiasm of the first owner is tangible in every detail!
+The love and enthusiasm of the builder is tangible in every detail!
 Above all, however, is the convincing sound!
 Rodebald Hoyer's archtops are known for their top sound anyway, this one easily plays in the upper third of all those known to us.
 Here you can clearly see how a guitar can develop when it is played a lot over decades.
 Everything is 100% stable, all glue joints are bombproof.
 The playability is excellent, pleasantly low, modern string action, easily adjustable by bridge screws in both directions.
 The guitar is of course odorless and clean.
 The tuners are like new and absolutely tuning stable.
 The neck is straight as a die due to the fourfold gluing including the fingerboard, no steel rod is needed here.
 In this condition a player for demanding connoisseurs, but also first choice for collectors!

 Overall length 42.5”/108 cm, body length 20.9”/53 cm, lower bout width 16.9”/43 cm, waist width 11”/28 cm, upper bout width 12.6”/32 cm; body depth 3.1”/8 cm; scale length 25.4”/64,5 cm (zero fret to saddle), fingerboard width 1.7”/4,3 cm at nut, 2”/5 cm at 12th fret; overall weight 2.280 g, string action on 12th fret 0.08”/2 mm (adjustable).